Carlton, Selby

-Carlton is a village and civil parish in the Selby District of North Yorkshire, England.
+Carlton is a village and civil parish in southern North Yorkshire, England.
 The village is situated approximately 5 mi south-east of the town of Selby on the A1041 road.

-According to the 2001 UK census, Carlton parish had a population of 1,829, increasing to 1,934 at the 2011 Census.
-The village was historically part of the West Riding of Yorkshire until 1974 but is now part of is now part of Selby district.
+The parish had a population of 1,934 at the 2011 Census, an increase from 1,829 at the 2001 Census.

+Carlton was part of the West Riding of Yorkshire until 1 April 1974, when it became part of the Selby District of the new ceremonial county of North Yorkshire.
+On 1 April 2023, Selby District was abolished and Carlton became part of the new North Yorkshire unitary authority area.

 Holy Family Catholic High School is a secondary school located in the village.
 Carlton Primary School, which was called Carlton-in-Snaith Community Primary School prior to 2020, is also located in the village.

 History

+The name Carlton derives from the Old English ceorltūn meaning the 'settlement of the free peasants'.

+There are two churches in the village named for Saint Mary: St Mary's Catholic Church, built in 1842, and St Mary's Anglican Church, built in 1866.

 Odddfellows Arms

 The unusually named Odddfellows Arms public house is in the village.
 During the 1980s, a mistake by a signwriter resulted in the incorrect spelling of the name Oddfellows.
 In 1994, the brewery tried to correct this, only to face a backlash by the locals.
 The pub has since closed, been listed for housing and then refurbished and re-opened with the unusual name still above the door.
 Until 1850 the Odddfellows was known as the Red Lion and is believed to have served the public since 1750.